SteelCompendium/data-rules-md-dse/Abilities/Kits/Sniper/Patient Shot.md

   type: kit-ability/sniper
 effects:
   - roll: Power Roll + Might or Agility
-    t1: 3 + M or A damage
+    tier1: 3 + M or A damage
-    t2: 6 + M or A damage
+    tier2: 6 + M or A damage
-    t3: 13 + M or A damage
+    tier3: 13 + M or A damage
-  - effect: If you don't take a move action this turn, this strike deals extra damage equal to your Might or Agility score (your choice).
+  - name: Effect
-    name: Effect
+    effect: If you don't take a move action this turn, this strike deals extra damage equal to your Might or Agility score (your choice).
 ```